rafpoke/Reversal/README.md

 # Reversal
-Simple code to determine reversal speed of an airplane wing The current main file is named reversao_V2.m
+Simple code to determine reversal speed of an airplane wing.

+The current main file is named reversao_V2.m